Health Outreach, Promotion & Education (HOPE)

 Health Education Programs

 Health-related and life skills information are available to student groups or individuals.
-Most workshops are fun and interactive and can be tailored to the needs of your group.
+These programs are interactive and can be tailored to the needs of your group.

 Current programs that are available for students: